miitestingacc/keeganturnerdev.github.io/_tabs/about.md

 Hello 👋

-My name is Keegan Turner.
+My name is Keegan

-I am a technical support consultant for one of the largest web hosting companies in South Africa 🇿🇦 When I am not troubleshooting web apps or learning something new, I am spending time with my wife and two kids.
+I am a technical support consultant for a web hosting company in South Africa 🇿🇦 When I am not troubleshooting web applications or learning something new, I am spending time with my wife and two kids.
-I have an interest in learning cloud computing and programming.
+I have an interest in learning cloud computing and DevOps.
 For fun, I like to spin up virtual machines and build or break whatever I can.
 My first project will be to document and share my learning journey to hopefully inspire others 😃

-Cheers 😃💻
+Take Care and keep learning😃